Bucky O'Hare: Characters

 In the comic, Bucky and crew escape a toad attack but must rescue Jenny when she is captured by the toads.
 In the end, a strange, nigh-omnipotent mouse banishes the toads attacking Bucky to "a safe place where the food is bad and taxes are high".
 Willy's parents, not knowing what the photon accelerator does, deactivate it, trapping him in the parallel universe.

-The U.S. comic only ran this one plotline; however, to coincide with the TV series in the early '90s, a UK comic reprinted the issues, then produced a further fifteen issues written by Peter Stone, and illustrated by Andre Coates and Joel Adams.

-In 2007, Vanguard reprinted the original Bucky O'Hare comic and two of the UK issues in a digest size collection, similar to a manga.
-The book is called Bucky O'Hare and the Toad Menace and is printed in black and white.
-The deluxe edition was also released.
-Some copies of the "deluxe" edition, however, were in fact the standard edition with a slipcover, not the signed, numbered color version that was advertised.

 In other media

-Bucky O'Hare and the Toad Wars! was a syndicated animated television network show which aired in 1991.
+Bucky O'Hare and the Toad Wars! is a syndicated animated television network show which aired in 1991.

 Video games

 A Bucky O'Hare game was released for the Nintendo Entertainment System in 1992, which required Bucky to rescue each of his crew members (except Bruiser, who is not featured in the game) on a series of planets.
 As each character was rescued, the player gained the ability to switch between them and Bucky on the fly to deal with different problems.
 Immediately after regaining his entire crew, they are once again captured and imprisoned on the Toad mother ship.
 Bucky and Blinky, sharing the same cell, break out and must rescue the remaining members.
 Afterwards, they continue through the monstrous ship.
-The gameplay and level design very closely resemble that of Capcom's Mega Man series with elements from Konami's Contra series and character switching from Konami's Teenage Mutant Ninja Turtles mixed in.
+The gameplay and level design closely resemble that of Capcom's Mega Man series with elements from Konami's Contra series and character switching from Konami's Teenage Mutant Ninja Turtles mixed in.

 An arcade game by Konami was also released which allowed up to four players to control Bucky, Jenny, Deadeye or Blinky.
 It is a run-n-gun game similar to the Konami arcade games Sunset Riders, Mystic Warriors, Wild West C.O.W.-Boys of Moo Mesa, and Aliens.
 The plot of the arcade game allowed players to achieve final victory over the toads by releasing an energy called the Interplanetary Life Force contained within KOMPLEX.
 The game also featured the original voice cast.

 Konami also released a Bucky O'Hare handheld electronic game.